DanielCWard/DanielCWard.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the University of Queensland (UQ) and The Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+I am a PhD student at the University of Queensland (UQ) and The Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 My interests extend from robotics and machine learning to rock climbing and brewing.

 # Research
 I am interested spatial intelligence algorithms for robotics.
-Can we simultaneously learning about how humans represent the world while improving current autonomous robot capabilities?
+Can we simultaneously learn about how humans represent the world while improving current autonomous robot capabilities?

 # News
   * Starting a PhD in 2020!